nu-cs-sqe/course-project-20252603-team-03-20252603/docs/weekly-reports/feedback-week5.md

 | 3.3 | Task assignments are documented clearly in the management board.                                                                                             |           |                     | Week 4 Wednesday Lecture (Lecture 08), Canvas assignment Project: Week 4 Guidance |

 ## Additional Comments
-Progress seems a bit limited this week, especially on BVA, TDD, and moving into implementation.
-Try to shift focus from planning to building at least one playable flow, even if it is simple.
-Also make sure to document BVA clearly and start showing a test first workflow in your commits.
-Consistent small progress each week will make a big difference, so aim to pick up the pace next week.
+Nice progress this week on planning and design fundamentals; completing and approving user stories/UML is an important milestone.
+For next week, focus on coding task assignments, one playable flow, and early BVA/TDD evidence in commits.